khankuan/react-sheet/README.md

 # React Sheet
 A library for a simple spreadsheet in React.
+Checkout the [example](http://khankuan.github.io/react-sheet) page.

 ## Usage